 Scott Darnell, M.D. is a board-certified emergency medicine physician who works at several hospitals in Central Arkansas.
 After graduating from UAMS in 2007 and completing his residency in 2010, he has worked full-time at White County Medical Center, Saline Memorial Hospital, and the Arkansas Heart Hospital, where he is currently the director of the emergency department.
 Recently, Scott and sever of his emergency medicine colleagues opened Cabot Emergency Hospital.
 Scott grew up in Little Rock and attended The Anthony School.
 He is married to Natalie and they have three sons, Owen, Henry, and Benjamin, who all attend TAS.
 Natalie has taken an active role in ParentCrew, including serving as past president.
 Scott has coached Owen’s TAS basketball team for the last few years and has been a yearly volunteer with STEAMapalooza.
 He looks forward to continuing to serve TAS as a member of the Board.

 Becky Latch, M.D. is a native Arkansan and the daughter of two teachers.
 She is an Associate Professor of Pediatrics at University of Arkansas for Medical Sciences and practices as a pediatric hospitalist at Arkansas Children’s Hospital.
 Becky received her undergraduate training from Hendrix College and her medical doctorate from UAMS.
 She completed her residency training at Arkansas Children’s Hospital in 2003 and stayed on as a faculty pediatrician at UAMS/ACH.
 The academic focus of Becky’s career has always been on medical education, both undergraduate (medical school and medical students) and graduate (residents and fellows).
 She served as the Pediatric clerkship director for over 10 years and ultimately left that role to become the Vice Chair of Education for the Department of Pediatrics at UAMS/ACH.
 Becky is married to Jay Hudkins and they have two sons, Jackson and Jonas.
-Jackson recently graduated from the US Air Force Academy and is stationed in London and Jonas is a student at TAS.
+Jackson recently graduated from the US Air Force Academy and is stationed in London and Jonas is a third-grader at TAS.
 The Latch/Hudkins also enjoy hosting exchange students and will have a student from Brazil living with them and attending Central High School in 2022-2023.

 Jeff McNeil grew up in Little Rock while attending school at Jefferson Elementary, Grover Washington Elementary, Pulaski Heights Middle School, Booker T. Washington Junior High, and Hall High Senior High graduating in the high school class of 1982.
 Fayetteville was the natural next step for extending high school while unknowingly choosing a difficult college route of engineering.
 Struggling at times but persevering through the often-irksome countless hours of math, a Bachelor of Science in Civil Engineering was achieved in the summer of 1986.